edezhic/prest/examples/blog/posts/roadmap.md

 ### Ergonomics
 Less basic boilerplate, more configs with reasonable defaults instead of hardcoded values.

+Shorthand for `static X: Lazy<Arc<RwLock<T>>> = ...`
+Dep tokio/sync by default for async RwLock?

 Include a patched version of rust-embed to avoid having this dep everywhere.

-More integrations.

 ### Publish
 It's not on [crates.io](https://crates.io/crates/prest) yet because it depends on the latest unpublished [axum](https://github.com/tokio-rs/axum) and related packages.
 Awaiting them to upload the first alpha version.